irlAlan/Kamil/README.md

 The Project I will be developing will be in answer to the challenge set out by the end user and friend of mine, Kamil.
-He challenged me to make a light weight editor that he can use in his day to day life and when doing python projects.
+He challenged me to make a light weight editor that he can use in his day to day life and when doing python projects and general day to day use.

-The challenge started when he commented on my use of neovim and how it would be better if i used an actual IDE.
+The challenge started when he commented on my use of neovim and how it would be better if I used an actual IDE.
-I told him that ive used IDE's in the past and overall prefer the look and feel of a customised neovim.
+I told him that I've used IDE's in the past and overall prefer the look and feel of a customised neovim.
 I then suggested him to learn vim himself and that he wouldnt regret it, but he declined.
 Kamil then told me that I should create something easier for him to use and that could potentially change his use of IDE's.

-Upon being issues this challenge I had a few initial questions that I needed answering:
+Upon being issued with this challenge I created a few starter questions that I would research around for my NEA.

 1) What is a text editor and how does it differ from an IDE?
 2) How do I make a text editor for kamil